ivangfr/springboot-react-keycloak/README.md

 - **movies-api**

-  - Open a terminal and navigate to `springboot-react-keycloak/movies-api` folder
+  - Open a terminal and navigate to `springboot-react-keycloak/movies-api` folder;

-  - Run the following `Maven` command to start the application
+  - Run the following `Maven` command to start the application:
     ```
     ./mvnw clean spring-boot:run -Dspring-boot.run.jvmArguments="-Dserver.port=9080"
     ```